RecursiveFunctions/digital-garden/src/site/notes/About.md

 ---

 This is basically my [[202503280325|2nd brain]].
-Collecting my thoughts and notes and structuring it in a way that's easy to share to the world.
+Collecting my thoughts and notes and structuring it in a way that connects concepts and ideas through bidirectional linking.
 Since digital gardens are a continuous work in progress, expect a lot of broken links as you meander through here.
-But over time those links will be filled in and fleshed out as I eventually port over my knowledge base.
+If you encounter one, just know it's because I intend to flesh out that idea at a later date.
+Over time those links will lead to new notes as I eventually port over my knowledge base.
+This digital garden in particular is somewhere between a blog and a knowledge management system, but I intend to write and design primarily for myself.

 This site is created using [[Obsidian]] , the [Digital Garden Plugin](https://dg-docs.ole.dev/), and deployed with [vercel](https://vercel.com/).
+Underneath the hood, I use [[eleventy]] and [[nunjucks]].

 >[!Question] If you're interested in what I'm doing **[[Now|now]]**